Top blog articles

 2. Four-season sunroom

 This heated room can be used all year long.
 Closely related to the sunroom, this option is designed to be heated and cooled.
 As a result, it can be enjoyed year-round.

-It’s a four season room designed for plants.
+It’s a four-season room designed for plants.
 An attached greenhouse structure offers light, temperature, and humidity levels that are designed for plants, not humans.
-This page about how to build your own greenhouse is very helpful.

 If you want to make the most of your porch area and enjoy the views irrespective of the weather conditions, you should consider porch enclosures.
 The porch enclosure can be screen or glass.
 Instead of having glass or walls, if it is covered in mesh, it offers the advantage of fresh air without insects.
 It is enjoyable only when the weather is nice of course.

 Understanding the components that go into a seasonal room will help you select the type of room you want.